 Please remain at home If you are exhibiting any symptoms of the coronavirus.
 According to the CDC, people with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 These symptoms may appear 2-14 days after exposure to the virus: fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell.
 In case you have any symptoms or you have been in contact with someone with COVID-19 in the last 14 days, please call Coach Ferdinand at 917-740-7995 with advanced notice and all the lessons will be cancelled at no charge.

 If you need more information on how to play tennis safely please visit the USTA website.

 Want to know how you can help to beautify the courts?

-HQ Tennis Foundation, a non-profit 501(c)3 organization, is partnering with the USTA (United States Tennis Association) to resurfacing the Jackie Robinson Courts.
-Coach Frances Nadine Ferdinand, founder of HQ Tennis, is committed to creating opportunities and pathways to community enrichment, by hosting programs and fundraisers, offering private and group lessons, and acting as a community liaison with the city to voices concerns and make suggestions held by the community.
+HQ Tennis Foundation, a non-profit 501(c)3 organization, is partnering with the USTA (United States Tennis Association) to resurface the Jackie Robinson Courts.
+Coach Frances Nadine Ferdinand, the founder of HQ Tennis, is committed to creating opportunities and pathways to community enrichment, by hosting programs and fundraisers, offering private and group lessons, and acting as a community liaison with the city to voices concerns and make suggestions held by the community.
 Ferdinand would like to build a community of members who will assist in these endeavors.
 Together, Jackie Robinson courts will be an even greater place to play!